How IIoT enables the factory of the future

 Companies have been proactive in moving the processing of IIoT to cloud services.
 However, it is not necessarily a wise move to have everything in the cloud.
 During critical stages of the manufacturing process it is crucial that decisions can be made instantaneously.
 Here, manufacturers can benefit from edge analytics.

 Edge computing enables real-time analytics.
 Edge analytics is an approach to data collection and analysis where automated analytical computation is performed on data at a sensor, network switch or another device instead of waiting for the data to be sent back to a centralized data store.
 IIoT can be supplemented with Arduino-based, open-source computer hardware and software applications that allow some of the processing to take place on site, at the edge of the network and near the source of the data.
-Edge computing helps ensure that the right processing takes place at the right time, in the right place.
+Edge computing has many benefits and it helps ensure that the right processing takes place at the right time, in the right place.

 Edge computing is a preferable option for the cloud in terms of security, as proprietary data is kept within the company firewall.
 Moreover, edge computing becomes vital when you need real-time analysis and automated action to save critical-mission production lines or facilities from potential heavy damages.

-Creating value with IIoT
+Creating future value with IIoT

 There’s no value in the data without advanced algorithms of machine learning.
 Value can be created in surprisingly simple ways by putting data to work.
 Peloton Tech’s truck platooning system is a case study that illustrates how IIoT is already creating value.
 The system uses vehicle-to-vehicle communication to connect the braking and acceleration between two trucks.
 The lead truck controls the simultaneous acceleration and braking of the whole fleet, reacting faster than a human or even a sensor system could.
 What follows is a reduction in aerodynamic drag, which leads to companies saving around seven per cent in fuel cost.
 In terms of annual savings, this is a remarkable number.